TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 ## Guides
 ### 2.4 setup
 * Run the .exe or the .py
 * You will see the "Enter token" message.
-You can enter a selfbot token or normal bot token
+You can only enter a bot token because selfbot is no longer supported.
 * Next you will see "Enter user ID or tag", you should enter the user ID or tag that you wanted to command the bot with.
 All command permissions will be granted to the user with the ID or tag you entered here.
 * If you want to know what commmands are there, then run `.help`
 * If you want to config any settings like the after commands or the webhook spam commands, you have to use `.config`.
 For more information on how to config will be in the `.config` command.